Policy framework

 Policies

-A robust framework of policies ensures behaviours that are aligned with our long-term purpose and our sustainability roadmap 2030 – WeCare.
+A robust framework of policies ensures ethical behaviours throughout Mölnlycke’s business, in accordance with our strategy.
 Mölnlycke’s policies are owned by the relevant functions and approved by the Executive Leadership Team or the Board of Directors.
 Below you will find some of Mölnlycke’s most important policies.

 Position statements